Itera/java-test/readme.md

 ### Naming Conventions

-* Both class and test method names are used in the test results so they need to be descriptive.
+* Both class and test method names are used in the test results, so they need to be descriptive.
 * Certain frameworks pick files based on filename [^3].
 For example failsafe which we will see under integration tests.
 A common convention is <Name>Test for unit, <Name>IT for integration test (this is configurable).
 * Test method names should be consistent. [^3]
 * Kotlin test method names are perhaps one of the few places where we can use this form of method naming to advantage (gives a very readable test result output):